Super Slam Dunk

 Super Slam Dunk is a Super Nintendo Entertainment System basketball video game that was released in 1993.

 Gameplay

 The game features 28 fictional teams; 27 of them are based on real cities while the 28th is an all-star team.
 There is an exhibition and a playoffs mode.
-Exhibition is the usual team vs team game, while the playoff mode has eight teams competing to win the championship.
-When a player takes the ball from one side of the court to the other, the view of the court rotates to reveal the opposite side.
 Earvin "Magic" Johnson gives the pre-game commentary about the strengths of the teams, while broadcaster Chick Hearn gives the play-by-play during the game.

 A view of the basketball court from half court is available featuring isometric graphics.
 Players can choose to turn fouls on or off and how many minutes that each quarter will be; this can be changed between two minutes and a full-fledged 12 minutes.

 Reception

 Allgame gave Super Slam Dunk a rating of 2.5 stars out of a possible 5 in their overview.